 How Grace House Supports Families

-At Grace House we aim to offer a range of specialist services to support not just children and young people who have complex disabilities and who may have life limiting conditions, but the whole family.
+At Grace House we aim to offer a range of specialist services to support not just children and young people who have complex disabilities, but the whole family.

 Our flagship service is short breaks which we run in partnership with Sunderland Care and Support.
 This is based in our ‘State of the art’ Grace House facility.
 This provides: